alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 thirsty, and by the way we have some interesting problems that need solving, so why don't you join us?

-Alternatively, new grads can work at a startup.
+Alternatively, new grads can join a startup.
 Come here, and you can change the world!
-Or, you can exploit a temporary inefficiency of the market.
+You can exploit a temporary inefficiency of the market.
 The first exploiter (or more commonly, the best exploiter) can create tons of wealth.
 We're changing how people connect with each other.
 We're changing transportation.
 Join now, and if we make it big you can live like